underscoreio/essential-scala/src/pages/sequencing/variance.md

 - A function of type `Animal => Sound`

 <div class="solution">
 The only function that will work is the the function of type `Animal => Purr`.
 The `Siamese => Purr` function will not work because the Oswald is a not a Siamese cat.
-The `Animal => Sound` function will not work because we require the return type is a `CatSound`.
+The `Animal => Sound` function will not work because we require the return type to be a `CatSound`.
 </div>